wbob/docker-docset/README.md

 # MkDocs to Docset

-This is forked from Matt Walkers unofficial docker-docs to Docset [Repo](https://github.com/MWers/docker-docset/).
+This is forked from Matt Walkers unofficial [docker-docs](https://github.com/MWers/docker-docset/) to Docset.

-I searched for a straightforward way to convert a MkDocs folder to Docset and found this in his Python and extracted build.sh scripts from its Dockerfile.
+I searched for a straightforward way to convert a MkDocs folder to Docset.
+The build.sh script inherits its use as Makefile from the former Dockerfile.
+The other work gets done by Matts Python scripts in bin/.

 I was out of luck with [doc2dash](https://github.com/hynek/doc2dash) going the Markdown->Sphinx->Docset route.
 Even if you pin remarkcommon Version via pip(0.5.4), you will run into the problem of Sphinx not including .md files from the mkdocs.yml Table of Contents.
 Or so it seemed.
 But you can get there, only the TOC was lacking.